harelba/q/README.markdown

         ```q "SELECT c6,SUM(c5)/1024.0 AS size FROM exampledatafile GROUP BY c6 ORDER BY size DESC LIMIT 5"```

 ## Implementation
 The current implementation is written in Python using an in-memory database, in order to prevent the need for external dependencies.
 The implementation itself is pretty basic and supports only simple SELECT statements (no JOINs or Subqueries yet).
+In addition, error handling is really basic.
 However, I do believe that it can be of service even at that state.

 Please note that there is currently no checks and bounds on data size - It's up to the user to make sure things don't get too big.